nt246/physalia-lcwgs/day_1/markdowns/data_processing.md

 the loop, the first step is to extract the relevant sample data from our sample table and assign those as temporary variables.
 Then we have two `if statements` to call the program with slightly different parameters for paired-end and single-end data.
+Trimmomatic has lots of different filtering modules.
+Here we only clip sequence that match to our adapter sequence and remove reads that end up being \<40bp after clipping.

 <br>